 The Hancock County Common Pleas Court CCA Programs has obtained a high level of success in the current field/expectations of Community Corrections.
-The program is operated solely out of the Common Pleas Court at this time and is under the direction of Judge Niemeyer, Judge Routson and Director of Court Services Kimberly Switzer.
+The program is operated solely out of the Common Pleas Court at this time and is under the direction of Judge Routson, Judge Starn (who took retired Judge Niemeyer's seat in February of 2017) and Director of Court Services Kimberly Switzer.
 Please see the Probation and Contract treatment organizational chart listed below.
 The staff is now recruited and the organization is run based on providing services adhering to Evidence Based Practices.
-Thanks to early visioning and planning by the Judges and Director of Court Services, FY16 has proven its most profitable in terms of the investment of time, resources and monies that have gone into the programming as this report will articulate below.
+Thanks to early visioning and planning by the Judges and Director of Court Services, FY17 has proven its most profitable in terms of the investment of time, resources and monies that have gone into the programming as this report will articulate below.